-Damian Norfleet is a contemporary vocalist, award-winning actor, creator, and collaborator who “brings a full range of emotions” (Boston Globe) and “commands the stage with a strong presence and powerful singing” (New York Times).
-Across spoken word, poetry, and art songs, Damian’s output explores language and phonemic awareness.
+"Damian Norfleet is a gifted improvisational singer, [performer-composer], actor, and social justice activist who has occupied a rare multi-dimensional space in the performing arts" (I Care If You Listen).
+Norfleet “brings a full range of emotions” (Boston Globe) and commands both stage and screen with a strong presence and powerful singing.
+Across speech, poetry, and song; his output focuses on space, language and phonemic awareness.